CRUK Career Development Fellow

 First, a high-throughput screen in zebrafish to dissect the functional role of novel cancer genes, implicated in myelodysplasia and myeloproliferative neoplasms, in haematopoiesis.
 This effort will define the function of novel cancer genes in blood cell formation by a morpholino knock-down approach in zebrafish.

 This early objective will be followed by a far more ambitious long-term one.
 This objective will be based on in-depth functional characterisation of a subset of genes that encode proteins involved in RNA splicing and it will delineate the effect of acquired coding sequence variants on their function.
-At the moment, the specific focus of the lab is functional characterisation of mutations in sf3b1, which were recently discovered to be a hallmark of abnormal red blood cells development and function.

 If successful, this research will be the major first step towards systematic, high-throughput functional characterisation of newly identified genes implicated in haematopoietic malignancies in a relevant in vivo model system and will explore the realms of acquired and function-modifying genetic variants.